What No One Told Me About Using Vitamin C In Skin Care

 Skin-care is ultimately personal.
 This isn't a takedown of vitamin C. However, there are some dermatologists who don't love it.
 Consultant dermatologist Dr. Anjali Mahto tells R29, "I'm not regular about using a vitamin C in my own skin-care routine, and personally, I could take it or leave it."
 Here's why: "I don’t like products being layered on my patients' skin, either," Dr. Mahto explained.
 "The more variables I put into my treatment plan, the more likely it is that you will get peeling, irritation, and sensitivity."
 Instead of vitamin C, Dr. Mahto is more likely to recommend azelaic acid, which also helps with pigmentation and evening out skin tone.

-Personally, I'm still on a very lean routine: I'm using a gentle oil-based cleanser, mostly to remove my makeup, and then a moisturizer and sunscreen.
+Personally, I'm still on a very lean routine: I'm using a gentle oil-based cleanser, mostly to remove my makeup, and then a moisturiser and sunscreen.
 The whole scary vitamin C reaction and the research that followed as a consequence more than a curiosity made me think a lot about the reporting of Jessica Defino at The Unpublishable.
-She talks a lot about how our skin is a self-regulating organ and posits that skin-care products often create our problems, doing more harm than good, especially at an industry-large scale.
-In the case of vitamin C serum and my recently-traumatized skin, for now, I'm better off without it.
+She talks a lot about how our skin is a self-regulating organ and posits that excessive use of skin-care products often create our problems, doing more harm than good, especially at an industry-large scale.
+In the case of vitamin C serum and my recently traumatised skin, for now, I'm better off without it.